Small businesses in Alabama most often buy these types of insurance.

-State laws can affect which types of business insurance coverage you need.
-These policies are required in Alabama, from Birmingham to Huntsville.
+Business insurance requirements are different in every state.
+These policies are required everywhere in Alabama, from Birmingham to Huntsville.

-Alabama's workers' compensation law requires small businesses to carry workers' comp coverage if they have five or more employees, full-time or part-time.
+Alabama state law requires small businesses to carry workers' compensation insurance if they have five or more employees, full-time or part-time.
 That includes officers of a corporation and members of a limited liability company (LLC).

-This business insurance policy covers medical bills for work injuries and illnesses.
-It also provides part of the wages lost while the employee is recovering and unable to work.
+Workers' comp covers medical bills for Alabama workers who are injured on the job or who develop an occupational disease.
+It also provides disability benefits while the employee is recovering and unable to work.

 Trucking companies may need additional coverage to comply with regulations.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance (HNOA), as personal auto policies usually exclude business use.
 It can be added to commercial general liability insurance or a business owner's policy (BOP).

 Review answers to frequently asked questions about Alabama insurance.

 Alabama's data breach laws require businesses to report security breaches to affected residents, and the costs can escalate quickly.
 Cyber liability insurance lessens the financial impact by paying for notification costs, legal fees, and fines.

 Yes, your state may have special requirements for business insurance and bonds for your industry.
 You may also need a license depending on the work you do.